|Born:||6 July 1736|

 Little is known about Morgan’s birth and childhood.
 He is believed to have been born in 1735 to Welsh immigrants in New Jersey, although Pennsylvania and Virginia have also claimed him as a native.
 Around the winter of 1752, Morgan left home, headed west, and finally settled in Winchester, Virginia, where he would spend the majority of his life.
 Morgan worked as an independent wagoner and, as such, was impressed into the British army during the French and Indian War.
 Morgan’s service with the British and the Virginia militia during the war expanded his military expertise and was the first time he served under George Washington.
 By 1774, Morgan had become a yeoman farmer with a family and captain of the Frederick County Militia.

-In 1775, Morgan was chosen to lead one of two newly raised Virginia rifle companies that was selected to join the campaign to invade Canada.
+In 1775, Morgan was chosen to lead one of two newly raised Virginia rifle companies that were selected to join the campaign to invade Canada.
 Morgan’s superiors, General Richard Montgomery and Colonel Benedict Arnold, fell during the assault on Quebec, forcing Morgan to take over command.
 Despite Morgan’s determination and outstanding leadership, his forces were overrun and taken prisoner by the British.

 In the fall 1776, Washington wrote to “recommend to the particular notice of Congress, Captain Daniel Morgan . . . a good and valuable officer” and to suggest that he was the “fit and proper person to succeed” Colonel Hugh Stephenson as commander of a rifle unit.1 Taking Washington’s advice, Congress promoted Morgan to the rank of colonel in the Continental Army and placed him in charge of Stephenson’s independent light infantry unit after Morgan was released by the British in early 1777.
 In August, Washington sent Morgan and his corps to northern New York under the authority of General Horatio Gates.
 Morgan and his riflemen were instrumental in the surrender of British General John Burgoyne at Saratoga.
 Gates considered Morgan’s unit “the corps the army of General Burgoyne are most afraid of” and told Congress that “too much praise cannot be given to the Corps commanded by Col. Morgan.”2